-aka spanner, so-called because when we spotted him in a shop all the arguments against having a bunny ground to a stop.
+aka spanner, because when we spotted him in a shop all the arguments against having a bunny ground to a stop.

 Aside from hay—we get ours by the bale from a local farmer; much of it ends up scattered on the floors, just like in medieval times—rabbits also dig their greens.